Belarusian Orthodox Church: History

-The BOC's lobbying efforts during the 2000s, targeting issues like abortions, religious teachings in schools, and the recognition of theological degrees by the Ministry of Education, met with mixed results.
-While they did not fully succeed, parents were granted the option of choosing elective courses on religious education.
-In 2011, the Ministry of Education prohibited the display of religious symbols in educational institutions.
+In the 2000s, the BOC proposed to change abortion law, introduce religious teaching in schools, and recognize doctoral degrees conferred by theological seminaries.
+Despite pro-Church rhetoric by state officials, these efforts were mostly unsuccessful, and the Church achieved only elective courses in schools.
+The Church's relationship with the Ministry of Education further worsened when the latter prohibited displays of religious symbols in educational institutions.

 The BOC reiterated its ban on political activity by its clergy in 2011.
 A new Exarch, Paul, was appointed in 2013.
 Less than a year later, in 2014, he oversaw the creation of four new eparchies.
 Paul served until 2020, when Benjamin was appointed as the new Exarch.

 Structure

-The Belarusian Exarchate serves as the national territorial organization of the Russian Orthodox Church.
+The Belarusian Exarchate is a national territorial organization of the Russian Orthodox Church.
 Its head, the Exarch, is elected by the Holy Synod of the Russian Orthodox Church.
-The Exarch proposes the appointment of bishops, which requires approval of the Holy Synod, and the establishment of new eparchies, which requires approval of the Bishops' Council.
+The Exarch can appoint bishops, which requires the approval of the Holy Synod, and establish new eparchies with the approval of the Bishops' Council of the Russian Orthodox Church.

 As of 2024, the Belarusian Orthodox Church includes 1,737 Orthodox parishes, organized into 15 eparchies.
 It also oversees 6 theological educational institutions, 36 monasteries, 15 brotherhoods, 9 sisterhoods, and 1 mission.
-In terms of places of worship, 1,878 Orthodox churches are active, with another 147 currently under construction.
+1,878 Orthodox churches are active, with another 147 under construction.
 The BOC's episcopate includes 17 bishops, of whom one is retired and two are Vicar Bishops.
 Metropolitan Benjamin oversees two eparchies.

 As of 2020, the Belarusian Orthodox Church was organized into 15 eparchies: